Mdot-com/mdot.com/ml-calculator.md

 </style>

 Welcome to the mass-luminosity (ML) calculator page.
 Here we provide a web interface version for calculating minimum, maximum and pure-He mass-luminosity fit relations based on the structure models in Sabhahit et al. (2025b).
-The novelty of this work
+The novelty of this work is in the inclusion of stripped stars that can seemingly break simple homology relations due to the disproportionate contribution of H shell to the total luminosity.

+Traditionally, for a given total mass $M_\mathrm{tot}$ and surface hydrogen mass fraction $X_\mathrm{H}$, the minimum luminosity occurs for a fully chemically homogeneous star with the $X(m) = X_\mathrm{H}$ and the maximum mass occurs for a pure-He star corresponding to full stripping.
+These arguments can be understood with simple homology relations $L\sim \mu^4 M^3$.